Pre-LTU research, Magnus Gustafsson

 My doctoral work was done in the Department of Physics of the University of Texas at Austin.
 The area of research was theoretical atomic and molecular physics and Professor Lothar Frommhold was my supervisor.
 The focus of my thesis was specifically on the influence of molecular, rotational, degrees of freedom in collision-induced radiative processes.

 I have also worked with simulations of reaction-diffusion systems at the Center for Nonlinear Dynamics at the University of Texas.
-Before moving to Austin in the fall of 1996 I worked with prediction of 3D structure in proteins using artificial neural networks at the Complex Systems Group at Lund University in Sweden.
+Before moving to Austin in the fall of 1996 I worked with prediction of 3D structure in proteins using artificial neural networks at the Complex Systems Group at Lund University.